MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

    Install Velero, including all prerequisites<!--Meaning of "including all prerequisites?"?
 Requirement?-->, on the cluster, and start the deployment.
 This procedure creates a namespace called `velero` and adds a deployment named `velero` to the namespace.

    1. Install Velero using the following command.
-You'll need to adjust the example command.<!--Velero starts automatically when it's installed?-->
+You'll need to adjust the example command.

       ```powershell
       velero install --provider azure --plugins velero/velero-plugin-for-microsoft-azure:v1.5.0 --bucket $BLOB_CONTAINER --secret-file ./credentials-velero.txt --backup-location-config resourceGroup=$AZURE_BACKUP_RESOURCE_GROUP,storageAccount=$AZURE_STORAGE_ACCOUNT_ID,subscriptionId=$AZURE_BACKUP_SUBSCRIPTION_ID --use-restic